 Meanwhile, for the trucking industry to be fully productive, the American Trucking Associations says 80,000 more drivers are needed.

 To overcome these challenges, commercial fleets are doing all they can to attract and retain talent.
-The most successful of them are building relationships.
-They’re turning to technology to work faster and smarter.
+The most successful fleet recruitment efforts begin with building relationships.
+Fleet managers are turning to technology to work faster and smarter.
 Here’s how they’re doing it.

 As fleets grow, they often lose the small-business mindset that worked for them early on.
 Some enterprise fleets are going back to basics, and it’s paying off.